Click here to download as a PDF

 - Real 411 Media Monitoring Africa: a mis- and disinformation reporting and debunking initiative

-- Covid-19 Comms: a network of communications specialists that produces information on the pandemic
+- Covid-19 Comms: a network of communications specialists producing information on the pandemic

 - DOH Free State & KZN: Provincial Departments of Health